 Monument Valley Navajo Tribal Park, on the border of Utah and Arizona, is one of the iconic locations of the American West.
 Its unique images were widely popularized by Hollywood movies.
 But there is much more to it than a beautiful scenery.
-A sacred land, rich in history, culture, and spirituality, Monument Valley inspires visitors to reflect on the past and future of our American Nation.
+A sacred land rich in history, culture, and spirituality, Monument Valley inspires visitors to reflect on the past and future of the American Nation.
+Follow Credit Card TravelingMom’s advice on how to visit this incredible land.

 Where is Monument Valley Navajo Tribal Park?

-I postponed my visit due to the monument’s remote location.
-It is not far in distance, but there is a whole lot of nothing before you reach it.
+I postponed my visit to Monument Valley due to its remote location.
 To get there takes 3 hours from Flagstaff, 6.5 h from Las Vegas or Salt Lake City, and 5 hours from Phoenix.
+The desert scenery does not impress until you get there, just miles of dirt.

 When to Visit

-Monument Valley is a year-round destination.
-Even though it is a desert, extreme temperatures are not frequent.
-Its average low is 25 degrees F in the winter.
-In the summer, an average high is 90 degrees F.
+You can visit Monument Valley all year round.
+Its average low is 25 F in the winter.
+In the summer, an average high reaches 90 F.

 History of Monument Valley and its People